HelloThisIsFlo/kata/README.md

 Templates for all Katas can be found: https://github.com/swkBerlin/kata-bootstraps

+## Important note
+This project isn't dead, but has been left in the WIP state for the time being.
+Hopefully I will get some time to get back too it soon :)

+---

+## Development
 ### Note
 To differenciate between the Repository pattern and a Git/Github repo, the following naming convention has been used:
 * `GRepo`: Refers to a Git/Github Repo